rougier/python-opengl/06-anti-grain.rst

    Figure

-   For a given shape, we might want to draw only the outline of the shape (left), the interior only (left) or both of them (middle).
+   For a given shape, we might want to draw only the outline of the shape (left), the interior only (right) or both of them (middle).

-For all these cases, we need to define the thickness of the antialiased area, (that is, the area where the estimated coverage will go from 0 (outside) to 1 (inside)) and the line thickness for the stroke and outline cases.
-This means that wen we compute the actual size of the circle, we have to take this into account (2*antialias + linewidth).
-The antialias area is usually 1.0 pixel.
+For all these cases, we need to define the thickness of the anti-aliased area, (that is, the area where the estimated coverage will go from 0 (outside) to 1 (inside)) and the line thickness for the stroke and outline cases.
+This means that when we compute the actual size of the circle, we have to take this into account (2*anti-alias + linewidth).
+The anti-alias area is usually 1.0 pixel.
-If it is larger, the shape will appear blurry, and it it is too narrow, the shape will have hard egdes.
-The degenerated case being zero area that results in no antialias at all.
+If it is larger, the shape will appear blurry, and if it is too narrow, the shape will have hard egdes.
+The degenerated case is being zero area, which results in no anti-aliasing at all.

 .. figure:: images/chapter-06/antialias-function.png